This guide is for students who use NUS Libraries ( Medical Library) and require health related information

 Google Scholar results will link you directly to the required online journal article or book chapter but you will likely not have access to the full-text particularly if the source title is subscribed by the Library.
 This is because you are not authenticated via NUS Library proxy.
 To access the full-text, set up your Google Scholar settings to link it to the NUS Libraries' collections.
 The steps are as follows:

 Google Scholar includes books and book chapters as well as articles.
-The Find It! button won't work for these or for journal articles that are only available in print (not online).
+The Find It! button won't work for document types that are only available in print (not online).

 The proxy bookmarklet automatically inserts the NUS Library proxy stem (libproxy1.nus.edu.sg) into the URL of an article/e-book.
 Once you have successfully installed the bookmarklet in your browser, simply click on it when you are on the vendor/publisher page that requires you to pay or login to view full text.
 The system checks if the required title is within the Library's subscription.
 If yes, the page reloads and subsequently provides you with the full text options.